RyYAO98/RyYAO98.github.io/_pages/cv.md

   * Position: PhD Student, Advisor: Prof. Xiaotong SUN
   * Developed a two-dimensional behavior prediction and motion planning pipeline for implementing autonomous driving in lane-changing scenarios, with a specialty of tackling behavior prediction uncertainties for enhancing planning safety.
   * A deep learning-based model is proposed to predict lane-changing intention and intention-conditioned future trajectories in a hierarchical and stochastic manner.
   * A discrete-time finite-horizon motion planning problem is formulated, where non-Gaussian safety constraints are constructed with higher-level intention uncertainty and lower-level trajectory uncertainty in the prediction outputs.
-Specifically, three different schemes are investigated to address the intention uncertainty with respective preferences on the expectation, robustness and adaptiveness, while the trajectory uncertainty is handled using a chance constraint formulation.
+Three different schemes are investigated to address the intention uncertainty with respective preferences on the expectation, robustness and adaptiveness, while the trajectory uncertainty is handled using a chance constraint formulation.
   * The planning problem is solved via our improved CILQR algorithm that employs soft and hard barrier functions in separate optimization stages.
   * Evaluations using INTERACTION and HighD datasets demonstrate the safety performance of the uncertainty-aware planning pipeline.